 Women’s Initiative (WIN)

-While CFP Board has seen impressive growth in the number of CFP® professionals in recent years, the percentage of women CERTIFIED FINANCIAL PLANNER™ professionals has remained flat at 23 percent for at least a decade.
+While CFP Board has seen impressive growth in the number of CFP® professionals in recent years, the percentage of women CFP® professionals has remained flat at 23 percent for at least a decade.
+The Center’s Women’s Initiative (WIN), launched in 2013 under the vision and leadership of Nancy Kistner, CFP®, is addressing this challenge through research-based initiatives.

 Following the recommendations outlined in the WIN white paper, CFP Board created the WIN Council, comprised of experts in the areas of women’s issues, diversity and recruitment, as well as leaders from financial planning and advisory firms and CFP Board-Registered Programs, to advise and assist in the development of initiatives to increase the number of women entering the financial planning profession, including the number of women CFP® professionals.